 IBM has a dedicated contact assigned as a liaison to the CEAC.
 Their role is to plan, facilitate and host the monthly CEAC meetings.
 In addition, during meetings, their role is to capture any actions and updates involving IBM and to make sure that IBM is responding to Enhancements / questions a proper and timely fashion and that the right persons from IBM are asked to attend monthly and F2F meetings.
 CEAC members can contact the IBM liaison directly between meetings if they have questions for IBM or need to follow up on a specific Enhancement.

-Each month IBM sends out the invites to a conference call to discuss requests for enhancements, give updates regarding announcements or to have roadmap presentations and discussions.
+Each month IBM sends out the invites to a conference call to discuss Ideas, give updates regarding announcements or to have roadmap presentations and discussions.
 All conferences calls are held on a secure and private IBM Collaboration Platform.
 Agenda (Final agenda for the meeting is always put up on the CEAC website two weeks in advance)

 * IBM Presentation